brettbuddin/pass/README.md

 	return err
 }

-// Register the manifest's routes with a router; in this case we're going to
+// Register the manifest's routes with a router. proxy, err := pass.New(m) if err != nil {
-// use "github.com/go-chi/chi".
-r := chi.NewRouter()
-if err := pass.Mount(m, r); err != nil {
 	return err
 }
 ```